rsemeraro/XomeBlender/README.md

 # Xome-Blender
 Xome-Blender is a collection of bash and R scripts based on SAMtools and GATK functions, useful to generate synthetic cancer genomes with different contamination level and intra-tumor heterogeneity and devoid of any synthetic element.
 It is composed of two modules: InXalizer and Xome-Blender.
-The first prepare the data for the second module by calculating the mean coverage and by detecting the germline variants of each input file.
-The second is main module that takes as input the sequencing data of two or more samples in BAM format and generates mixed samples with user-defined proportions and coverages.
+The first module calculates the mean coverage and detects the germline variants of each input BAM file, while the second module generates mixed samples with user-defined proportions and coverages.
 ###### Supported on Linux and Mac OS X.

 ## Requirements